Hima Das’s Journey from Assam’s Rice Fields to Asian Games Silver

 Assamese sprint sensation Hima Das has burst into the spotlight after winning India’s first-ever track medal at an international event.
 The 18-year-old made history by finishing on top of the podium in the 400m event at the IAAF U-20 World Championships, with a time of 51.46 seconds.

-From humble beginnings at her father’s rice fields, all the way to the sprint tracks of Tampere, Finland, Hima’s story is a remarkable one, and befitting her moniker – ‘The Dhing Express’.
+From humble beginnings at her father’s rice fields, all the way to the sprint tracks of Tampere in Finland, and then the podium of the 2018 Asian Games, Hima’s story is a remarkable one, and befitting her moniker, ‘The Dhing Express’.

-While Hima is making headlines with her accomplishment in the 400 metre event, it wasn't even among her first two preferences among track events, as far as just five months back.
+While Hima is making headlines with her accomplishment in the 400 metre event, it wasn't even among her first two preferences among track events just five months back.

 In February 2017, the young athlete competed in the school nationals and was successful in the 100 and 200 metre events, winning medals in both.